varkor/Pegmatite/source/README.md

 - Write better documentation for how the AST construction works
 - Add error delegate
 - Rename classes so types start with uppercase
-- Use `std::unique_ptr` in the AST (trees are, by definition, acyclic and each node has a unique parent).
 - Check whether the `USE_RTTI` setting for the headers and library had to match it would be nice if it didn't...
 - Implement input sources wrapping std::string and ascii text files.